aastha-bhidekar/Task-Manager/README.md

 # npm start

-to run this project give command "npm start" in terminial
+to run this project, give command "npm start" in terminial